AARAN-SOFTWARE/aaran-shoppy/README.md

 # aaran-shoppy
-The ultimate solution for business
+The ultimate solution for shopping